Das Video ansehen

 Single Point of Facts in Data Lakehouse Architecture

 Welcome to another edition of DataVault Friday!
 Today, we’re diving into a frequently debated topic in data management: determining the “source of truth” in a data lakehouse architecture.
-Specifically, we’ll answer whether that source of truth resides in data lake files or in the tables of the Raw Vault and Business Vault.
+Specifically, we’ll answer whether that source of truth resides in Datensee files or in the tables of the Raw Vault and Business Vault.
 Additionally, we’ll address what to do if a bug in the ingestion framework requires a re-ingestion of data sources.
 Let’s explore these questions to better understand data lineage, data governance, and strategies for a reliable and flexible data ecosystem.

 In diesem Artikel: